 Many churches contain “holy places” called sanctuaries (from the Latin sanctus).
 But we feel that sanctuaries and holy places are misguided for a number of reasons.

-First, holy places diminish who God is.
+Holy places diminish who God is.
 If God is really an infinite and unlimited being, it diminishes his nature to believe that he is confined to a room or finite space.

-Second, holy places lead to hypocrisy.
+Holy places lead to hypocrisy.
 When we confine God’s activity to a finite holy space, we tend to live hypocritically.
 When we’re in the sanctuary, we live one way, but when we’re home the other six days a week, we act differently because “God isn’t there.”

-Third, holy places create unnecessary distinctions between the sacred and the secular.
+Holy places create unnecessary distinctions between the sacred and the secular.
 For instance, most hospitals have sanctuaries where people go to pray.
 We don’t object to having a quiet or serene place to go for prayer, but this isn’t the purpose of these sanctuaries.
 Instead, it seems that people go to the sanctuary to get closer with God.
 But God is just as accessible in the hospital room with your sick relative, as he is in the sanctuary.
 When we have a robust view of God’s omnipresence, we ask ourselves why we wouldn’t just pray in the room with our loved one.

-Fourth, holy places project a bizarre picture of God to onlookers.
+Holy places project a bizarre picture of God to onlookers.
 Some Christians admit that holy places aren’t biblical now that Christ has come, but they argue that sanctuaries and holy places help them feel closer to God.
 Fair enough.
 But we have to ask, What does this practice communicate to non-Christian onlookers?
 It most likely communicates that God is finite or capriciously tied to certain areas of the church.